 On Scott's view, hidden transcripts emerge as forms of resistance to domination.
 However, this is an empirical claim that we need not embrace.
 Although surely one source of hidden transcripts is resistance, another source lies in the conflicting demands of different practices.
-In moving between different social milieu, we engage in practices that situate us in very different roles, e.g., a single individual might be a being a mother at home, a choir director at church, a cashier at Wal-Mart, and a student at the community college.
+In moving between different social milieus, we engage in practices that situate us in very different roles, for example., a single individual might be a being a mother at home, a choir director at church, a cashier at Wal-Mart, and a student at the community college.
 The norms for interaction and the meaning of one's actions differ dramatically between these settings.
-Some hidden transcripts emerge just in an effort to make sense of our lives, e.g., we might navigate each of these settings by drawing on religious meanings, or inspirational messages ("follow your dream"), or feminist resistance.
-And experience in one setting can give one resources, e.g., meanings and practices, to critique others.
+Some hidden transcripts emerge just in an effort to make sense of our lives, for example, we might navigate each of these settings by drawing on religious meanings, or inspirational messages ('follow your dream'), or feminist resistance.
+And experience in one setting can give one resources, for example, meanings and practices, to critique others.

-It is important to note that although Scott's work emphasizes the hidden transcripts of the subordinate, on his model, the dominant as well as the subordinate produce and enact hidden transcripts, and both depend on their own alterative "public" spaces, collective social meanings, and their own structures of power.
-Speaking specifically of the subordinate "hidden" transcript (but presumably also applicable to the dominant, mutatis mutandis), he points out:
+It is important to note that although Scott's work emphasizes the hidden transcripts of the subordinate, on his model, the dominant as well as the subordinate produce and enact hidden transcripts, and both depend on their own alterative 'public' spaces,